-The City has released a request for proposals seeking a consultant to prepare a housing production plan.
+The City has hired a consultant to prepare a housing production plan.
 A housing production plan is a state-recognized planning tool that establishes a strategic plan for affordable housing production and goals.
 The plan will include a detailed analysis of development constraints including public infrastructure capacity, environmental constraints, protected open space and historic resources, and regulatory barriers.
 It will also provide recommendations for policies, programs, and initiatives to address local housing needs and recommendations for zoning strategies, potential municipal and private development or redevelopment sites, and ways to further participate in regional collaborations.
-The City is planning to hire a consultant in the Spring of 2021 and have a complete plan by the end of the calendar year.
+The plan will be complete in the spring of 2022.

 The City plans to remove or ameliorate the negative effects of land use policies.
-For example, The City has an accessory dwelling unit (ADU) ordinance that limits the occupants of the accessory units to units to family members and/or caretakers to the main residential unit and requires ADUs be created by way of a special permit.
-The City Council has recently adopted first passage of an amendment to the ADU ordinance that will remove exclusionary barriers, i.e. the family and caretaker requirement and allow accessory units to be created by right.
-The City Council is scheduled to vote on second passage in mid-May, 2021.
-The rents of the accessory units created through the amended ordinance cannot exceed 70% of the fair market rate set by HUD.
+For example, The City recently revised an accessory dwelling unit (ADU) ordinance to remove tenant restrictions and all ADUs as of right.
+The rents of the accessory units created through the revised ordinance cannot exceed 70% of the fair market rate set by HUD.
 These units help to generate rental income to help homeowners cover mortgage payments or make ends meet.
-If this zoning is approved, a proposed loan program is an action planned that would incentivize the restriction of accessory units to LMI households.

 The City of Salem's Affordable Housing Trust Fund Board is working on a land disposition ordinance that will prioritize affordable housing when the City is considering the disposition or surplus land.
+The city is also proposing a condominium conversion ordinance to provide protection to tenants when their apartments are proposed to be converted into condominiums.